httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 previously sent CACHE_DIGESTs, it can send a CACHE_DIGEST with the RESET flag set.

-When generating CACHE_DIGEST, a client MUST NOT include cached responses whose URLs do not share origins {{RFC6454}} with the request of the stream that the frame is sent upon.
+When generating CACHE_DIGEST, a client MUST NOT include cached responses whose URLs do not share origins {{RFC6454}} with the indicated origin.
+Clients MUST NOT send CACHE_DIGEST frames on connections that are not authoritative (as defined in {{RFC7540}}, 10.1) for the indicated origin.

 CACHE_DIGEST allows the client to indicate whether the set of URLs used to compute the digest represent fresh or stale stored responses, using the STALE flag.
 Clients MAY decide whether to only